Import Functions

 Generating Type Files

-Plugify provides a generator.py script to automatically generate type files for imported plugins.
+Plugify provides a unified generator tool to automatically generate type files for imported plugins.

 Generated Type File: